 On the same day the state of emergency decision is taken, it is presented to the Turkish Grand National Assembly for approval.
 Parliament has the authority to extend, shorten or remove the state of emergency if he/she wants.
 If the decrees issued during this period are not approved by Parliament within three months, they remain null and void.
 So it shows the significance of responsibility and the power of supervision for Parliament.

-Article 116 - Renewal of elections to the Grand National Assembly of Turkey and for the President of the Republic
+Renewal of elections to the Grand National Assembly of Turkey by the president of the Republic